Need To Know

 Two-night minimum stays apply on Friday and Saturday nights.

 The hotel's restaurant is very popular, so reserve a table when booking rooms to avoid disappointment (you can always cancel it later).

 At the hotel

 WiFi throughout, library of DVDs to borrow.
-In rooms, iPod dock, flatscreen TV, teapigs tea, coffee and kettle, mini-fridge with free bottled water, hair straighteners, hairdryers, ironing boards and irons.
+In rooms, flatscreen TV, selection of Twinings teas, coffee and kettle, mini-fridge with free bottled water, hair straighteners, hairdryers, ironing boards and irons.

 Each room has similar boudoir-chic decor, with red, black and pewter accents on a palette of warm neutrals.
 If you can't do without a bath, go for rooms 2, 3, or 12.
 At the back of the building and heavily beamed, we love Large room 3's scene-stealing roll-top tub, curtained off with theatrical red drapes.
 For plenty of space and natural light, pick double-aspect Large room 12.
 Medium rooms 6 and 7 overlook Church Street's half-timbered alms houses, with pretty ogee window seats.
-Room 2 has a claw-foot tub in the bedroom.
-Room 1 is closest to the bar, so it can get noisy on some evenings (the hotel holds music nights on Wednesdays and Saturdays).
+Room 1, on the ground floor, is closest to the bar, so it can get noisy on some evenings (the hotel holds music nights every Sunday from 8pm–10pm).